Quantum evolution of mixed states and performance of quantum heat engines: Introduction

 In the following Sections \ref{Sec4}-\ref{Sec7}, we investigate heat engines with quantum working substance that use hot and cold reservoirs in thermal equilibrium as the energy source and the entropy sink respectively.
 To be specific, we consider a working substance that can be modeled as coupled harmonic oscillators (photonic QHE) or coupled two-level systems (atomic QHE) whose transition frequencies depend on time.
 We show that the engine efficiency depends only on the initial frequencies and is independent of how oscillator frequencies vary during the engine operation.
 We also show that the work done by such engine is maximum if at the end of the cycle the oscillators swap numbers of excitations which can be achieved when the engine operates under the condition of parametric resonance.
+We also discuss the engine operation protocol which yields maximum engine power.

-In Section \ref {Sec6}, we find that oscillators coupled only by counter-rotating terms (BEC-like working substance) are unable to produce positive work in any closed cycle.
-Finally (Sec. \ref{Sec7}),\ we show that Carnot formula yields the limiting efficiency for QHEs under general assumptions which provides an alternative way to derive the Carnot limit on QHE efficiency \cite {Pusz78,Alic79}.
+In Sect. \ref{Sec6}, we find that oscillators coupled only by counter-rotating terms (BEC-like working substance) are unable to produce positive work in any closed cycle.
+Finally (Sect. \ref{Sec7}),\ we show that Carnot formula yields the limiting efficiency for QHEs under general assumptions, which provides an alternative way to derive the Carnot limit on QHE efficiency \cite{Pusz78,Alic79}.

+Moreover, we show that arbitrary correlated Gaussian states are equivalent to a set of independent collective thermal modes at different temperatures (see Sect. \ref{Gaussian}).
+Hence, the Carnot formula involving effective temperatures can be used to find the maximum efficiency of QHEs operating based on such correlated reservoirs.